fatihusta/nft_dict/docs/dict.rst

 value
 ~~~~~
 Value may be just a value or may be a value expression.
-The specified value must match the DATA_TYPE specified.
+The specified value must match the data_type specified.
 Below are some examples

 =========== =========
 Type        Example